Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 CREAM CHEESE: Be sure to use full-fat cream cheese in the block for this easy recipe.
 You do not want to use the spreadable cream cheese in a tub or fat-free cream cheese as they will give you a looser frosting that is not the intended taste or the right consistency.

-How To Make This Cream Cheese Frosting Recipe
+How to Make the Best Cream Cheese Frosting for Cakes and Cupcakes

 The beauty of this easy cream cheese frosting is that you can make it in advance and store it in the freezer until the day you are ready to use it.